 GENIUS ROBOTICS | RULES

-- Application: A robotics project can be prepared and submitted by up to three students.
+- A robotics project can be prepared and submitted by up to three students.

-- Application: Schools may submit multiple teams/projects, however, each student may be in only one team.
-Each must submit an appication, but same schools should use the same account for multiple applications.
+- Schools may submit multiple teams/projects, however, each student may be in only one team.
+Each must submit an application, but the same schools should use the same account for multiple applications.

-- Application: The robot's description paper (engineering book, technical details, etc) with photos will be required for a complete application.
+- The robot's description paper (engineering book, technical details, etc) with photos will be required for a completed application.
 All projects, including affiliated fair winners, must submit their robot (project) description paper.

-- Application: Your file names must be in English characters.
+- Your file names must be in English characters.

-- At the fair: Students may choose to present their robot and design using a poster.
+- Students may choose to present their robot and design using a poster.
 If you choose so, students should come to the competition with pre-printed materials to prepare their posters.

-- At the fair: Students are allowed to make changes and improve their robots between application and fair presentation.
+- Students are allowed to make changes and improve their robots between application and fair presentation.

-- At the fair: A table will be provided for each team for their set-up.
+- A table will be provided for each team for their set-up.

-- At the fair: There will be 2 practice fields which will provide practicing for four teams at the same time.
+- There will be 2 practice fields which will provide practicing for four teams at the same time.
 Teams will be asked to take turns in every 15 minutes.

-- At the fair: Supervisors are NOT allowed to stay in the competition area with their teams.
+- Supervisors are NOT allowed to stay in the competition area with their teams.
 The students should be able to handle all issues by themselves.

-- At the fair: Teams must stay near their assigned desk not to miss any competition round.
+- Teams must stay near their assigned desk not to miss any competition round.
 Teams missed their round will not be given second chance to make up.